 How to Add a Time-Lock

-When you’re writing your story, if you feel like you need to add tension and drama and escalation to your story, a time-lock is a perfect way of doing it.
+When you’re writing your story, if you feel like you need to add tension and drama and escalation to your story, time-locks are a perfect way of doing it.
 It is both more entertaining and easier to steer your story towards the climax when the tension is ramping up.

 The time-lock could be something as dramatic as Hell bleeding onto Earth, or as simple as an opportunity is coming up that won’t last forever.
 But the application of this time-lock factor increases motivation, and raises the stakes, for everybody involved immediately.